xebia-functional/Unwrapped/docs/SIP.md

 - Cooperates with the language control structures and produces smaller and faster programs that desugar suspension points efficiently in the stack.
 - Eases the learning curve to program async / effects-based applications and libraries in Scala.
 - Reduces indirection through higher-order functions used extensively in `map`, `flatMap`, and others.
-- ExecutionContext is agnostic.
-It can interoperate and adhere to different fiber scheduling and cancellation strategies community libraries offer.
+- Interoperates and adheres to different fiber scheduling and cancellation strategies community libraries offer via ExecutionContext.
     - An analog example of this is KotlinX Coroutines which is not part of the std lib.
 The std lib exposes continuation intrinsics like `suspendCoroutine`.